 HIGH QUALITY GRADUATES

-The University of Sydney offers Australia’s broadest range of disciplines, and a global network that includes more than 250 exchange opportunities in 41 countries, which allows its students to shape their education to their interests and society’s newest challenges.
+The University of Sydney offers Australia’s broadest range of disciplines, and a global network that includes more than 280 exchange opportunities in more than 30 countries.
+The University’s new undergraduate curriculum provides more opportunities for students to gain hands-on experience, develop workplace-ready skills and shape their education to their interests and society’s newest challenges.

-That is one reason why the University is ranked number one in Australia and 14th in the world for graduate employability, and you’ll find its 320,000 alumni sharing its unique style of thinking in more than 170 countries around the world.
+That is one reason why the University is ranked number one in Australia and number four in the world for graduate employability, and you’ll find its 320,000 alumni sharing its unique style of thinking in more than 170 countries around the world.

 An education for everyone